SwiftPackageIndex/PackageList/README.md

 ![Valid JSON](https://github.com/SwiftPackageIndex/PackageList/workflows/Valid%20JSON/badge.svg)

+⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠
+There's a bug in Xcode 12 beta 3 that is affecting this repository's validation script.
+Unfortunately, validation for any pull requests *will* fail due to this bug.

+Before submitting, please run validation locally with Xcode 12 beta 1 or 2.
+If that's not possible, don't worry.
+Just submit your pull request, and one of the repository administrators will run validation for you.
+⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠

 # The Swift Package Index

 Adding a new package to the Swift Package Index is straightforward.
 Every package indexed by this site comes from a list of package repository URLs, stored in a [publicly available JSON file](https://github.com/SwiftPackageIndex/PackageList/blob/main/packages.json).
 To add a package to the index, add a URL to a package repository to that file.